Next: Supernatural S 04 E 11 Family Remains

 The boys take her to Pamela.
 Remember her?
 Castiel burned her eyes out?
-She's still on the ball however, and helps Anna get her to remember what's really happening.
+She's still on the ball, however, and helps Anna remember what's really happening.
 Turns out Anna was an angel who fell from heaven.
-To do so, she had to cut out her grace, which seemingly is like cutting out your liver with a blunt knife.
+To do so, she had to cut out her Grace, which apparently is like cutting out your kidney with a butter knife.

-It all ends when the demons and angels have a showdown, the angels win, Anna steals her grace back and Alastair disappears with her.
+The demons and angels have a showdown, the angels win, Anna steals her Grace back and Alastair disappears with her as she transforms back.

 - After Action Patch Up: Blink and you miss it, but while Sam and Dean are talking about Anna near the beginning, you can see Ruby and Anna sitting together and Ruby fixing up Anna's slit wrists.
 That was nice of her.

 - A Shared Suffering: Dean can relate to Anna's angst re: her father.

 - Angel Unaware: Anna is revealed to be a literal example.
 She is made aware in this episode via hypnosis.

 - Apologetic Attacker: Castiel is sorry that he has to kill Anna and apologizes to her for it before he and Uriel are about to execute her.
 Anna, however, doesn't buy that he's genuinely sorry because she knows angels can't truly feel.